Wyatt's rebellion: Croft surrenders

-Wyatt Perseveres
+Wyatt perseveres

-Wyatt started the uprising on 25 January 1554 by raising his standard at Maidstone and with the ringing of church bells and the reading of a proclamation there and elsewhere saying that Mary’s marriage to Philip would “bring upon this realm most miserable servitude, and establish popish religion”.
-Setting up his headquarters at Rochester, Wyatt had gained a force of about 2,000 by 27 January coming from other towns.
+Wyatt started the uprising on 25 January 1554 by raising his standard at Maidstone and with the ringing of church bells and the reading of a proclamation there and elsewhere saying that Mary’s marriage to Philip would "bring upon this realm most miserable servitude, and establish popish religion".
+Setting up his headquarters at Rochester, Wyatt had gained a force of about 2,000 by 27 January with men coming from other towns.

-On 28 January, a rebel force of about 500 was heading to Rochester to join up with Wyatt when they met by a force of about 600 supporters of Mary led by Lord Abergavenny and Sir Robert Southwell, the sheriff.
+On 28 January, a rebel force of about 500 was heading to Rochester to join up with Wyatt when they were met by a force of about 600 supporters of Mary led by Lord Abergavenny and Sir Robert Southwell, the High Sheriff of Kent.
 The rebel forces were routed, leaving behind 60 prisoners.
 About the same time, a force of 500 Whitecoats (so called because their uniforms were all white) was sent from London under the command of the elderly Duke of Norfolk.
-But instead of attacking the insurgents as they were supposed to do, they came down the hill to Rochester shouting “We are all Englishmen,” deserting to the rebels.
-Wyatt had been able to seize some of Mary’s ships waiting to escort Philip and some cannon, and with the addition of the Whitecoats, his forces had grown to about 3,000.
-The Whitecoats urged him to move quickly on London saying, “London longed sore for their coming”.
+But instead of attacking the insurgents as they were supposed to do, the Whitecoats came down the hill to Rochester shouting "We are all Englishmen", deserting to the rebels.
+Wyatt had been able to seize some of Mary's ships waiting to escort Philip and some cannon, and with the addition of the Whitecoats, his forces had grown to about 3,000.
+The Whitecoats urged him to move quickly on London saying, "London longed sore for their coming".

 Three days later, the insurgents were on the road to London when they were met by delegates sent by Mary with instructions to discuss Wyatt’s grievances with him.
-The delegates told Wyatt that Mary wanted to understand the cause of the rebellion, which would make him a traitor, when in his proclamations, he called himself true to the crown.
+The delegates told Wyatt that Mary wanted to understand the cause of the rebellion, which would make him a traitor, since in his proclamations he had called himself true to the Crown.
 On the surface, this would seem to have been an attempt at opening negotiations, but the real purposes were to gain time for Mary to increase the strength of her forces and to hear Wyatt state the reasons for the rebellion to help her plan a course of action.
-And if Wyatt refused to negotiate, Mary would be able to say that Wyatt was “aiming at the crown, and intended to overthrow religion, shed blood, sack London, ruin the kingdom and bring in the French”.
+If Wyatt refused to negotiate, Mary would be able to say that Wyatt was "aiming at the crown, and intended to overthrow religion, shed blood, sack London, ruin the kingdom and bring in the French".
 Wyatt answered the delegates saying that he was no traitor, and the purpose of the rebellion was to defend against being overrun by strangers which would surely occur if the marriage took place.
-The delegates then extended Mary’s offer for Wyatt to come to her and be heard, to which Wyatt agreed stating “I wyll rather be trusted than trust” and adding the requirements that he be given control of the Tower of London, with Mary in it, and sole discretion for replacing certain members of the Council.
+The delegates then extended Mary's offer for Wyatt to come to her and be heard, to which Wyatt agreed stating "I wyll rather be trusted than trust" and adding the requirements that he be given control of the Tower of London, with Mary in it, and sole discretion for replacing certain members of the Council.